Pre Theology Program

 This collaborative effort combines coursework, field placements, spiritual direction, retreats, living in community, and other diocesan-led activities to address all dimensions of formation.
 St. Bernard’s addresses the intellectual dimension of formation through the Master of Arts in Catholic Philosophy program and accommodates students who have partially completed the philosophy and theology requirements of the Program of Priestly Formation as the Vicar for Vocations may alternatively choose to use the Master of Divinity program for certain men in formation.

 It is through this assistive model that the candidate is addressed in a holistic and unitive fashion during his initial formation according to the needs of the Albany Diocese.
 As the needs and resources of a diocese differ, so too would the program developed on its behalf.
-To discuss the possibilities for your diocese, please contact the Academic Dean of St. Bernard’s.
+To discuss the possibilities for your diocese, please contact St. Bernard's Academic Dean.